-California tops the list for the sixth consecutive year for having the most people move to another state in 2025, move-it-yourself rental company U-Haul announced on Jan.
+California has, for the sixth year, topped the list of states from which the most people moved to other states, move-it-yourself rental company U-Haul announced on Jan.
 5.

-Texas and Florida were the most popular destinations for one-way truck rentals last year, followed by North Carolina, Tennessee, and South Carolina, U-Haul reported.
+Texas and Florida were the most popular destinations for one-way truck rentals in 2025, followed by North Carolina, Tennessee, and South Carolina, U-Haul reported.

-The Lone Star State reclaimed the title of the top U-Haul growth state for the seventh time in a decade, according to the company.
+The Lone Star State claimed the title of the top U-Haul growth state for the seventh time in a decade, according to the company.

 U-Haul ranked states by their net gain or loss of customers who rented a one-way truck, trailer, and U-Box moving container in one state and dropped the equipment off in another state.

-The list was compiled from over 2.5 million annual one-way transactions across the United States and Canada.
+The list was compiled from more than 2.5 million annual one-way transactions across the United States and Canada.

 Sunshine and warm weather were common attributes of the states that remained appealing for movers.
 Eight of the top 10 states were in the south or southeast.